sourcecred/docs/docs/beta/introduction.md

 That Cred flows from the contribution to all the people and other contributions that supported it.
 In this way, you can imagine how a project could be represented as a "node graph" made up of contribution and people dots (aka "nodes") connected by lines (aka "edges") that flow Cred around to the nodes based on what supported what.
 The more edges one contribution has to other important contributions in the project, the more Cred is going to have an opportunity to flow to it along the edges.
 In this way, it's easy to tell by the Cred score which contributions (and contributors) are truly foundational and support future work in the project.

 So how does an algorithm determine how much someone's work is worth in the bigger picture of a project?
 Sounds a little dystopian, right?
-The algorithm uses what we call "Weights" which are a set of rules stating which types of contributions are worth what amounts of Cred.
+The algorithm uses what we call "Weights", which are a set of rules stating which types of contributions are worth what amounts of Cred.
 The Weights for Cred distribution are decided by each community individually, thereby giving a community the opportunity to decide what it values and which actions uphold those values as they work together to create something.
 Every community using SourceCred can decide for themselves what is valuable and deserving of Cred, and what is not.

 Cred is "non-transferable" in that you cannot sell your Cred, or buy someone else's Cred.
 It is solely a representation of where value in the project has been created.